SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 [stream language="RO" videoId="485443647/cd33688269"  /]
 [/video-vimeo]

-Constructors set object's initial state.
+Constructors set the object's initial state.

 For example, the default constructor is used to set the default initial state of the object like 0, null, etc., depending on the type.